 Have you heard a ton of great and witty things about 101 Reykjavik by Hallgrimur Helgason?
 This hilarious contemporary fiction novel is set in Iceland.
-See what all the fuss is about and find books similar to 101 Reykjavik.
+Find 101 Reykjavik book summaries and reviews here.

 This post may contain affiliate links: If you purchase through my link, I will receive a small commission at no additional cost to you.
 I only recommend products/services that I approve of.
-Purchasing through my links allows me to continue to provide unique content and pursue my business dreams.
-Thank you for supporting me.
 See my full Disclosure Policy.

 Author: Hallgrimur Helgason | Translated By: Brian FitzGibbon